LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-.. c:function:: int ARKStepSetStopTime(void* arkode_mem, realtype tstop)
+.. c:function:: int ARKStepSetStopTime(void* arkode_mem, sunrealtype tstop)

    Specifies the value of the independent variable :math:`t` past which the solution is not to proceed.